lixinW/ship-hats-docs/web-app-tutorial.md

     |NEXUSREPO_REPO_GROUP_ID|workshop-python|Variable for `publish-maven-artefact` template|
     |ARTEFACT_PACKAGE|zip|Variable for `publish-maven-artefact` template|

-3. Define `ARTEFACT_ID=<artefact_name>` in .gitlab-ci.yml. **<artefact_name>** should not have any whitespaces.
+3. Define `ARTEFACT_ID=<artefact_name>` in .gitlab-ci.yml. **<artefact_name>*- should not have any whitespaces.
 This is the name of the artefact that will be pushed to the Nexus Repo.
 For classroom-conducted trainings, please check with the trainer for your specific artefact name.

 4. Verify that the pipeline passes the publish stage and the pipeline runs successfully.